logo

 Louise had a desire to join a religious order, but she was not allowed to join.
 She married Antoine le Gras, secretary to the Queen Mother, in 1611.
 According to Louise, Antoine was a good man.
 Throughout their marriage, Louise travelled a lot and socialised with the royalty and aristocracy of France.
 Louise and Antoine had a son, Michael, and lived together happily for many years.
 Antoine, however, became sick, and he died in 1625.

 After her husband died, Louise met and became friends with Vincent de Paul.
-Despite the fact that she had come from a background of wealth, and knew many rich people, she was just as comfortable around poor people.
+Despite the fact that she had come from a background of wealth, and knew many rich people, she was just as comfortable around people who were poor.
 Louise dedicated her time to helping abandoned children on the streets.
 She also visited sick men in the prison hospital and established a house near the hospital where, each day, many women would cook food that visitors would then take to the prisoners.

 Throughout France, women set up centres to serve the poor.
 Louise pushed for every village to have its own clinic, school nurse and teacher.
 With Vincent, Louise started the Daughters of Charity in 1642.